 "What is the piece of paper in his hand?"

 Instead, we must first identify the features we are truly interested in to ask sincere questions.
-Sometimes we can understand this by engaging our own less-valuable questions a little further (you can check out the Tier 1 list of artistic elements for help with this).
+Sometimes, we can understand this by exploring our own less-valuable questions a little further (check out the Tier 1 list of artistic elements for help with this).
 Let's try that with the first question above.
 We might ask ourselves why the red hat interests us and what features have encouraged us to think about it.
-Perhaps we find the shape of the hat odd or uncharacteristic of this period, according to our experience.
-Or perhaps it is the color that strikes us, since much of the rest of the work uses browns and black.
+Perhaps we find the hat's shape odd or uncharacteristic of this period, according to our experience.
+Or perhaps it is the color that strikes us since much of the rest of the work uses browns and black.
 Once we have identified the feature that truly interests us (let's say it's the color), we can begin revising our question.
-Instead of "why does he have a red hat?" perhaps the question could be "does the use of red on the hat indicate something specific about the subject" or "was the choice for a red hat made by the artist or was the subject actually wearing a red hat at the time of this painting?"
-Neither of those questions are yet sufficient, but we have moved toward a more specific and sincere question, one that reflects what we are actually interested in.
+Instead of, "Why does he have a red hat?" perhaps the question could be, "Does the use of red on the hat indicate something specific about the subject?" or, "Was the choice for a red hat made by the artist or was the subject actually wearing a red hat at the time of this painting?"
+Neither of those questions is yet sufficient, but we have moved toward a more specific and sincere question, one that reflects what we are actually interested in.

 Sincerity alone is not enough to formulate the kind of questions that lead to a better understanding of a work; the question must also be responsible.
 To be responsibly curious is to ask questions that are appropriate for the setting and that are answerable.
 Let's deal with these components one at a time.

-Asking questions, and being curious, has consequences.
+Asking questions and being curious have consequences.
 The questions you ask yourself or others may inspire further curiosity, leading you down an unknown path of discovery and learning.
 This is an inspiring and wonderful lifelong pursuit that yields growth and illumination.
-However, sometimes those paths contain unexpected turns or challenging realities that we or our companions may not yet be ready to explore due to lack of maturity, life experience, or other limitations.
-Part of being responsibly curious is to be aware of and accountable for the consequences that come as a result of our curiosity.
+However, sometimes those paths include unexpected turns or challenging realities that we or our companions may not yet be ready to explore due to lack of maturity and life experience or other limitations.
+Part of being responsibly curious is being aware of and accountable for the consequences that come as a result of our curiosity.

 There is little benefit to asking questions for which the answers are entirely hypothetical and based on little evidence outside of a thought experiment.
 To be responsibly curious means to ask questions for which we could find answers if we had more time and resources.
-For example, the question above, about the black background, will likely be difficult to answer no matter our time and resources.
-Perhaps Leonardo is the only person who could offer any light on the subject and sadly, he is unavailable.
-Instead, we can formulate this question to suggest an answer which is within reach, such as, "why didn't Leonardo paint a landscape in the background as he did with the Mona Lisa?" or better, "what role does the background have in Renaissance portraiture?"
+For example, the question above about the black background will likely be difficult to answer no matter our time and resources.
+Perhaps Leonardo is the only person who could offer any light on the subject, and sadly, he is unavailable.
+Instead, we can formulate this question to suggest an answer that is within reach, such as, "Why didn't Leonardo paint a landscape in the background as he did with the Mona Lisa?" or better, "What role does the background have in Renaissance portraiture?"